minerva-ml/open-solution-data-science-bowl-2018/README.md

-6. Click through the notebook and get 0.44 or tweatk parameters and get even more!
+6. Click through the notebook and get **0.44** or tweak parameters and get even more!

 ## User support
 There are several ways to seek help: